andreww5au/PaSD-client/README.md

 | 53 | P27\_STATE | 1 | Port 27 state bitmap (see text).
 R/W. |
 | 54 | P28\_STATE | 1 | Port 28 state bitmap (see text).
 R/W. |

-Each of the 12 PDOC ports has a state register (described below), which is Read/Write.
+Each of the 12 PDoC ports has a state register (described below), which is Read/Write.

 The state register is a bitmap.
 The first (most significant) byte contains: